 - Latin.
 Students must pass an advanced examination, administered by the faculty in the field.
-A reading list in preparation for the examination can be adjusted to the needs of individual candidates, who should consult with their faculty advisor to draw up such a list.
+A reading list in preparation for the examination can be adjusted to the needs of individual candidates, who should consult with the faculty to draw up such a list.
 The examination is three hours in length and use of a dictionary is not permitted. - Ancient Greek.
 Students must pass an advanced examination, administered by the faculty in the field.
-A reading list in preparation for the examination can be adjusted to the needs of individual candidates, who should consult with their faculty advisor to draw up such a list.
-The examination is three hours in length and use of a dictionary is not permitted. - German Fulfilled through one of the standard options - French Fulfilled through one of the standard options
+A reading list in preparation for the examination can be adjusted to the needs of individual candidates, who should consult with the faculty to draw up such a list.
+The examination is three hours in length and use of a dictionary is not permitted. - German, fulfilled through one of the standard options - French, fulfilled through one of the standard options